manuelbieh/react-book/hooks/hooks-api.md

 This is a clear signal for the user that data is currently being loaded.

-After this state, we can be left with one of the following cases: the request either fails or data is successfully obtained from the API.
+After this state, we can be left with one of the following cases: the request either fails, or data is successfully obtained from the API.

 If the requests failed, the `REQUEST_ERROR` **action** would be dispatched.
 The state would be reflected as such: